WHAT SHOULD YOU ASK YOUR PHOTOGRAPHER?

 This is a pretty important question: Who owns the pictures and what can everyone do with them?
 As a matter of law, your photographer owns the Copyright to your pictures as they are the person that created them.
 This is much the same as an artist owning the copyright to a painting they created - when you buy a Van Gough print and put it on your wall, do you now own the Copyright to that image?
 No - it never ceases to be a Van Gough, but in buying that print, you now have rights to display and enjoy it.
 This is called a Print Licence.
 Wedding Photographers do exactly the same.
 They create, and therefore own the images, and provide a Print Licence to a client, which allows a couple to view, print, share and enjoy their images, but prohibits actions like re-editing, selling-on, or passing-off the work as their own.
 Lets face it though, what would you like to do with your images?
 View them, share them with friends and family in print or on social media, make canvasses and albums, and enjoy them for the rest of your life - a Print Licence lets you do all of this.
 It's really important that you understand this, and that your photographer does too, and can clearly explain it to you.

 7. What will you do with our images?

 Since your photographer owns the Copyright to your images, it may be worth asking what they will do with them - will they use them for advertising or display on their website or social media platforms?
 Or enter them into competitions?
-If this is something you'd rather them not do, then you need to discuss this with them, particularly as new laws recently passed means they need to get your permission to hold and use your personal data (which includes photographs).
+If this is something you'd rather them not do, then you need to discuss this with them, particularly as there are laws requiring photographers to get your permission to hold and use your personal data (which may includes photographs).